-The image is purely focused on the lipstick, and the text does nothing to clue you into what you stand to win.
-This lack of clarity surrounding the prize could easily be enough of a reason for this otherwise fine giveaway to fail to grab people’s attention, and as a result, only drove 2 comments on the blog post.
+The image doesn't tell you how valuable the prize is, and it isn't really clear what you will win.
+This lack of clarity surrounding the prize could easily be enough of a reason for this otherwise fine giveaway to fail to grab people’s attention.

 Other ways contests fail to capture attention due to unappealing or hidden prizes are by…

 - Using prizes that are irrelevant to their audience

 - Using prices that are cheap or undesirable (e.g. an old model of something)

 - Failing to draw attention to the product’s value

 - Using unappealing visuals and headline copy

 When you make some or all of these mistakes, potential entrants don’t get sold on the idea of your prize.
 This means they either don’t participate at all, or participate without feeling thoroughly motivated.